 A Seedbox utilizes the same protocol as the BitTorrent network to upload and download torrents.
 A Seedbox commonly resides on a Virtual Private Server, but they have been known to operate from physical servers.

-Content is downloaded to your device using HTTPS encryption to ensure your traffic is shielded from your ISP. your IP address is hidden, so your ISP will only detect your use of Seedbox, not torrent sites.
+Content is downloaded to your device using HTTPS encryption to ensure your traffic is shielded from your ISP and your IP address is hidden.
+Your ISP will only detect your use of Seedbox, not torrent sites.

 Much like VPNs, Seedboxes are relatively inexpensive, although this will vary depending on the storage space you need and the server speeds you require.